AhmadAlhonainy/OurExpertClean/replit.md

-# Experience Booking Platform
+# expa - Experience Booking Platform

 ## Overview

-This is an Arabic-language (RTL) experience booking marketplace connecting learners with mentors for one-on-one sessions.
+**expa** is an Arabic-language (RTL) experience booking marketplace connecting learners with mentors for one-on-one sessions.
 The platform facilitates booking, secure payments via Stripe, and incorporates a trust-based review system.
 It operates on a marketplace model, enabling mentors to list their expertise and learners to browse and book sessions using an intelligent search engine.
 Funds are held in escrow until session completion.

+## Branding

+- **Name:** expa (English)
+- **Logo:** "eX" icon derived from the name, displayed in a rounded primary-colored square
+- **Tagline:** Experience meets expertise

 ## User Preferences